Digital Music Downloads

 SUPPLY OF SERVICES

 15. Reasonable care and skill – Lastly, chapter 4 of part 1 deals with the supply of services and effectively makes such contracts subject to implied terms that services will be performed with reasonable care and skill (s49) and within a reasonable time (s52).
-Where there is no agreement or price, a reasonable price will be payable for the services (s51).
+Where there is no agreement or price, a fair price will be payable for the services (s51).

-16. Remedies – The remedies for breach by the trader are that the consumer can request a repeat of performance of the services or seek a partial or 100% reduction of the payment price.
+16. Remedies – The remedies for the breach by the trader are that the consumer can request a repeat of performance of the services or seek a partial or 100% reduction of the payment price.
 The usual English law contractual remedies are also available to the consumer.

 It is advisable that terms and conditions for these websites are reviewed to ensure compliance with the Act, and that start-ups take account of the new law.

 If you like this article then you might like our articles on:

 To book a face to face consultation for legal advice about eCommerce retail projects, including digital content, contact a specialist internet lawyer (charge rates may apply and may vary).